 You may feel that you’ve provided enough support to your children, or you may not have anybody you want to leave an inheritance to.
 In such cases, equity release is ideal.
 You will receive the cash as per your needs and use it as you deem fit.

 Every Equity Release Council member must provide you with advice on plans that come with the no negative guarantee.

 This means that when your estate repays the equity release loan, it won’t be required to repay more than the home’s value.
 Your estate and heirs will never have to pay anything out of pocket.

 8. Your Right to Move to Another Home

 You may want to move in the future.
-It could be because you want to move closer to your children or you need the scenery change or just for mobility reasons or to downsize.
+It could be because you want to be closer to your loved ones, for a change of scene, for mobility reasons or to downsize.

-Since the ERC, approves all lifetime mortgages, it means you have the freedom to transfer your new residence if it also meets your provider’s specific terms and conditions.
+Since the ERC approves all lifetime mortgages, you may transfer the scheme to the new house if it also meets your provider’s specific terms and conditions.